lrmantovani10/Outfit-Forecast-Frontend/README.md

 How to compile: No need to compile!

 How to run code:
-npm install (for dependencies) npx expo start
+- npm install (for dependencies)
+- npx expo start

 How to run the unit test cases:
+- Since we are using React Native, we can no longer test functions using the traditional approach of having a test file and matching the observed output to the predicted one.
+Rather, we must check if the texts / images on the screen are aligned with what we expect to be displayed.
+Nonetheless, the testing file (app/functions/frontend_function_tests.js) was modified to include tests that can be run inside the
+React functions we made

 Notes on testing: